learn-co-students/module-one-final-project-guidelines-dumbo-web-091718/STORY.md

 **USER**

-As a user i should be able to sign-in for pet adoption As a user I should able to have basic attributes like: name, age, city, country As a user I should able to chose my pet_type
+As a user I should able to have basic attributes like: name, age, city, country As a user I should able to chose my pet_type